khenidak/kubernetes-azure/README.md

 - The address space 10.1.0.0/16 is reserved for Kubernetes services and 10.1.255.255 is reserved for Kubernets DNS (no subnet created for this address space).
 - Traffic can be ingested into the cluster via external load balancers, internal load balancers or reverse proxies such as nginx or Azure App Gateway.

-**The repo contain the following node group types:**

-1. Standard node groups, you can use these node groups for general purpose compute.

-2. Node Groups with ILB, a standard node group + an internal load balancers that can be used to face other systems connected to the same VNET.

-3. Node Groups with LB, a standard node group + external load balancers those can be used to ingest traffic from external sources (internet).

-> All the templates in this repo use CoreOs, the scripts contain notes on how to use a different distro.
-Each node group can run it is own Linux distro.

 ## Compartmentalization ##
 A center piece to this solution the ability to create compartments of nodes (node groups) Each can have the following characteristics: